theincident/theincident.github.io/_posts/2023-04-19-truthful-interactions-how-ai-could-lead-to-the-elimination-of-lies.md

 It is important to recognize that many lies are at the bedrock of our current society.
 Whether it is politicians lying to win elections, corporations deceiving consumers to sell products, or individuals deceiving each other for personal gain, lies are everywhere in our society.
 And these lies often serve to undermine trust, erode social cohesion, and limit progress.

 One of the lies is the myth of the American dream.
 Many people fall victim to this lie, working hard their whole life to provide for family, only to die penniless and alone.
-The lie has been used to keep people in a state of perpetual striving, always working harder and harder to achieve a goal that is often ultimately unattainable.
+This deception has been used to keep people in a state of perpetual striving, always working harder and harder to achieve a goal that is often ultimately unattainable.
 As the value of money is constantly diminishing everyone struggles to push forward with less value from the money they earned.
 Saving is a way of ensuring your money is worth less and less each year.

 Ultimately the mission we need to confront is the lies that underpin our society if we want to create a better future.
 And this is where AI can play a critical role.
 By providing us with access to vast amounts of data and enabling us to process it in real-time, AI can help us to uncover the truth and expose the lies that have been used to hold us back.